 What is Metrology and How is It Used in Manufacturing?

-When considering what is metrology, it’s standard to define it simply as the study of measurement.
+When considering what metrology is, it’s standard to define it simply as the study of measurement.
 However, applying metrology to manufacturing means more than that.
-Metrology is studying what measurement means within a structure.
+Metrology is the study of what measurement means within a structure.

-Within metrology, there are layers to learn—from international standards, manufacturer protocols, common metrology challenges, and metrology tools.
+Within metrology, there are several layers to learn—from international standards and manufacturer protocols to common metrology challenges and metrology tools.
 In this blog, we’ll dive into all of these intricacies and look at how it is used in manufacturing facilities.

 What is Metrology in Manufacturing?